Dr Pepper Chocolate Cherry Brownies

 This post has been sponsored by Dr Pepper.
 All thoughts and opinions are my own.

 Bake up Dr Pepper Brownies any given gameday for a scrumptious sweet treat!
-Easy to make, these from-scratch Chocolate Cherry Brownies are the perfect dessert for sharing.
+Easy to make, these from-scratch Chocolate Cherry Brownies are the perfect dessert for sharing and have the best flavor.
 Makes 15 large brownies.

 Close up of a Dr Pepper Chocolate Cherry Brownie sitting on top of other brownies in a baking pan